Lockie Ferguson: International career

 In November 2016, he was added to New Zealand's One Day International (ODI) squad for their series against Australia.
 He made his ODI debut for New Zealand against Australia on 4 December 2016.

 On 3 January 2017 he made his Twenty20 International (T20I) debut for New Zealand against Bangladesh.
 In the match he took two wickets with his first two deliveries, only the second player to do so.

 In November 2017, he was added to New Zealand's Test squad for their series against the West Indies, but he did not play.
 In May 2018, he was one of twenty players to be awarded a new contract for the 2018–19 season by New Zealand Cricket.

 In April 2019, he was named in New Zealand's squad for the 2019 Cricket World Cup.
 On 5 June 2019, in the match against Bangladesh, Ferguson took his 50th wicket in ODIs.
 Following the World Cup, the International Cricket Council (ICC) named Ferguson as the rising star of the squad.
 He was named in the Team of the Tournament by the ICC.

 In November 2019, Ferguson was named in New Zealand's Test squad for their home series against England and their tour to Australia.
 Ahead of the first Test, Ferguson was released from the New Zealand squad to participate in the Ford Trophy.
-However, he was recalled back into New Zealand's Test squad for the second match of the series.
+However, he was recalled into New Zealand's Test squad for the second match of the series.
 He made his Test debut for New Zealand, against Australia, on 12 December 2019.

 On 27 November 2020, in the first T20I against the West Indies, Ferguson took his first five-wicket haul in T20I cricket.
 In August 2021, Ferguson was named in New Zealand's squad for the 2021 ICC Men's T20 World Cup.
 However, he was later ruled out of the tournament following a calf tear.

 On 2 September 2023, in the absence of regular captain Kane Williamson and stand-in captain Tom Latham, Ferguson was named the captain of the New Zealand cricket team for the three-match ODI series against Bangladesh.

-In May 2024, he was named in New Zealand’s squad for the 2024 ICC Men's T20 World Cup tournament.
+In May 2024, he was named in New Zealand's squad for the 2024 ICC Men's T20 World Cup tournament.
 On 17 June 2024, in a group stage match against Papua New Guinea, Ferguson returned figures of 3/0 in four overs, becoming the first player to bowl four maidens in a Men's T20 World Cup match, and 2nd bowler after Saad Bin Zafar in T20Is.

 On 18 February 2025, Ferguson was ruled out of the Champions Trophy due to a foot injury sustained in a warm-up match against Afghanistan.
 He was sent home and replaced by Kyle Jamieson.
-Head coach Gary Stead expressed disappointment, emphasizing Ferguson’s value to the team.
+Head coach Gary Stead expressed disappointment, emphasizing Ferguson's value to the team.